 To remain competitive in this changing business landscape, today’s organizations need talented individuals who have the right mix of knowledge and skills at all organizational levels to help them navigate the changes.
 They need employees who grasp the traditional business functions – accounting, finance, human resources, management, marketing, as well as soft skills such as leadership, problem solving, and team management.
 There’s also strong demand for workers who have a global mindset and are technology savvy.

-As the 2014 National Association of Colleges and Employees (NACE) survey indicates, employers expected to hire 7.8% more college graduates in 2014 than they did in 2013.
+As the 2014 National Association of Colleges and Employees (NACE) survey indicates, employers were expected to hire 7.8% more college graduates in 2014 than they did in 2013.
 Employers are most interested in bachelor’s degree holders in the fields of business, engineering, computer/information science, sciences, and communications.

-The College of Business at GSU offers five undergraduate programs: Bachelor of Arts in Business Administration with seven concentrations including Entrepreneurship, Finance, Human Resource Management, Management, Management Information System, Marketing, and Supply Chain Management; Bachelor of Arts in Business and Applied Science; Bachelor of Arts in Economics; Bachelor of Arts in Manufacturing Management; and Bachelor of Science in Accounting.
+The College of Business at GSU offers five undergraduate programs: Bachelor of Arts in Business Administration with seven concentrations in Entrepreneurship, Finance, Human Resource Management, Management, Management Information System, Marketing, and Supply Chain Management; Bachelor of Arts in Business and Applied Science; Bachelor of Arts in Economics; Bachelor of Arts in Manufacturing Management; and Bachelor of Science in Accounting.

 GSU also offers three graduate degrees in its College of Business: Master of Business Administration (MBA), Master of Science in Accounting, and Master of Science in MIS.
-GSU’s online MBA with Supply Chain Management concentration was recognized as one of the 20 Best Online Master Programs in Supply Chain Management by thebestschools.com.
+GSU’s online MBA with Supply Chain Management concentration was recognized as one of the 20 Best Online Master Programs in Supply Chain Management by thebestschools.org.

 GSU’s College of Business takes pride in its high quality faculty and staff.
 COB faculty are dedicated teachers and researchers who contribute to the business community and general public through many service activities.
 COB faculty publish in top journals including the Journal of Finance, Accounting Review, Harvard Business Review, Journal of Advertising, Journal of Organizational Behavior, among others.
 They also provide consulting services to area business to help them improve their internal systems and grow their competitive advantage.